Thursday, June 19, 2025

 years of frying peppers

-watching pigeons
+and watching pigeons

-with a promise of loneliness.
+with the promise of loneliness

 The birds oblivious